unic8s/hd2_macropad/README.md

   - Use esptool to [flash](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html) the BIN to your device
 ### Sounds (optional)
 3. Unpack and copy all [assets](https://github.com/unic8s/hd2_macropad/releases/latest/download/assets.zip) to a SD card into the root directory
-4. Connect a speaker to the rear [JST](https://en.wikipedia.org/wiki/JST_connector) port of the device
+4. Connect a speaker to the rear [JST](https://en.wikipedia.org/wiki/JST_connector) port of the device.
+We use a [slim speaker with the right connector](https://s.click.aliexpress.com/e/_DkaGKst).

 ## Setup